cdl-geneseo/geneseo-dictionary/B/Bet.md

 # Bet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bet

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun- a slang term commonly used to signify an understanding or agreement